Altinn/altinn-studio-docs/content/app/development/data/attachments/_index.en.md

 Below is a simple description of how you can accommodate your application to be able to receive attachments.

-## Submitting file attachments with file attachment component in form
+## Submitting file attachments with file attachment component in a form

 When building your form in Altinn Studio, a file attachment component is available.
 It is possible to upload multiple file attachments on one single component, and how many file attachment components